 Publisher: Gun Media

-Could you survive the clutches of the infamous Jason Voorhees?
-Let’s face it, probably not, but Friday the 13th: The Video Game gives you a chance to find out.
-The asymmetrical multiplayer horror title teams you up with three other players in a fight for survival against Camp Crystal Lake’s most dubious camper.
+Could you escape from Jason Voorhees?
+Probably not—but Friday the 13th: The Video Game gives you a chance to try.
+This asymmetrical multiplayer experience teams you up with others looking to survive a night at Camp Crystal Lake.

 12. Dead Island